Wil Myers Player Props: Reds vs. Braves

 - The 8.2 strikeouts per nine innings put together by the Braves pitching staff ranks 23rd in the league.

-- The Braves' 3.15 team ERA ranks fifth among all MLB pitching staffs.
+- The Braves have a 3.73 team ERA that ranks seventh across all MLB pitching staffs.

-- Braves pitchers combine to allow six home runs (0.7 per game), the third-fewest in baseball.
+- The Braves allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- The Braves will look to Elder (1-0) in his second start this season.
+- Wright makes his first start of the season for the Braves.

-- The righty last pitched on Wednesday against the St. Louis Cardinals, when he tossed six scoreless innings while giving up two hits.
+- The 27-year-old righty last appeared Wednesday, Oct.
+12 against the Philadelphia Phillies, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.